djhmateer/djhmateer.github.io/_posts/2021-01-29-git corruption with wsl2.md

 For the last few weeks I've had this blog's git repo getting randomly corrupted.

-Summary: There is a [fix on the Windows Dev Insider Build](https://github.com/microsoft/WSL/issues/5895)
+Summary: There is a [fix on the Windows Dev Insider Build](https://github.com/microsoft/WSL/issues/5895) - 21292.
+I'm currently on stable build of 19042.804

 ## Error: object file is empty